Updated: 4 days ago

 These are only a few of the ways our systems currently fail us.
 Each person raising a child with RAD has stories different than mine could illuminate more areas for change.

 Luckily for us, RAD Advocates is on the scene to help support families and educate professionals.
+At the upcoming NavRAD22 conference, RAD Advocates will walk parents through the winding and confusing paths they must take to care for their families.
 Working together, hopefully we can turn the failures and weaknesses we currently see in the system into growth and strength for everyone involved.

 About the author: